iBoxerman/DHproject/README.md

 Simple google search can answer this question.
 When we searched _"nurse"_ in Google, we got pictures of women only.
 ![](resources/google_doctor.png)
-When we searched _"doctor"_ in Google, we discovered that there are many black & women.
+When we searched _"doctor"_ in Google, we discovered that there are many African American & women doctors.
 We think that this is a gender equality action from Google side.
 ![](resources/google_nurse.png)
 ## Our motivation